 The life span of your roof is directly related to how well you take care of it.
 Maintaining proper ventilation in the attic is a key factor.
 If the attic gets too heated in the summer it can lead to moisture that contributes to the degradation of wood and other roofing materials.

 Moisture attracts mold and other contaminants, which is unhealthy and causes roof damage to spread.
 It also causes condensation, which makes metal rust.
 Adequate airflow is necessary to prevent the buildup of heat and moisture in the attic.
-Too much heat leads to cracking of roofing materials.
+Too much heat leads to the cracking of roofing materials.

 2. Frozen Gutters in the Winter

 If too much heat is trapped in the attic during colder months you run the risk of dealing with problems such as ice dams.
 A warm attic and roof decking leads to snow and ice melting at the ridge and the resulting water flowing down the gutters and eaves to refreeze.
 As ice backs up under the roofing system, frozen gutters cause damage to walls and ceilings.
 It’s best to have a certified professional inspect the roof after a severe storm to make sure ice dams have been cleared.

 3. Attic Heat Affects Energy Costs